 Over 100 members of the Lewis & Clark community attended a candlelight vigil on Oct.
 29 to mourn the 11 victims of the shooting at the Tree of Life Synagogue in Pittsburgh on Oct.
 27.

-Irving Younger, Melvin Wax, Rose Mallinger, Bernice and Sylvan Simon, Jerry Rabinowitz, Joyce Fienberg, Richard Gottfried, Daniel Stein and Cecil and David Rosenthal were shot and killed in an anti-Semitic attack on the Tree of Life Synagogue during Shabbat Services.
+Irving Younger, Melvin Wax, Rose Mallinger, Bernice and Sylvan Simon, Jerry Rabinowitz, Joyce Fienberg, Richard Gottfried, Daniel Stein and Cecil and David Rosenthal were murdered in an attack motivated by anti-Semitism.
 Six others were injured in the shooting.